-While the BMW iX3 underwent testing, the production team at BBA JV Plant at Dadong, Shenyang (China) started preparing for production concurrently.
-The team at Dadong began assembling BMW X3 electric pre-production vehicles since the middle of 2019 in the same line that manufactures the BMW X3 combustion models.
+While the BMW iX3 underwent testing, the production team at BBA JV Plant at Dadong, Shenyang (China), started preparing for production concurrently.
+The team at Dadong began assembling BMW X3 electric pre-production vehicles in the middle of 2019 in the same line that manufactures the BMW X3 combustion models.

-The BBA JV plant will use sophisticated technologies like the new custom high-voltage battery installation and AI part monitoring to ramp up the production rate as well as maintain quality.
-The German-Chinese JV company manufactures the BMW iX3 on the same line as the BMW X3.
+The BBA JV plant uses sophisticated technologies like the new custom high-voltage battery installation and AI part monitoring to ramp up the production rate and maintain quality.
+The Sino-German JV company manufactures the BMW iX3 on the same line as the BMW X3.
 Series production of the BMW iX3 had begun on 29 September 2020, and exports commenced on 11 November 2020.